jakobdimou/assignment3-part2/README.md

 # assignment3 part2 Jakob Dimou ACIT2420 A01398523

-## Task 1 and 2 (webgen user creation and creation of generate-index service and timer files)
+## (webgen user creation and creation of generate-index service and timer files)
-Running the script `setup` will create the `webgen` user and proper directories as well as the `generate_index` script.
+Running the script `basicsetup` will create the `webgen` user and proper directories as well as the `generate_index` script.
 It will also create the generate-index service and timer files.
 The service and timer files can be enabled and started by typing:
 ```
 sudo systemctl enable --now generate-index.service
 sudo systemctl enable --now generate-index.timer